iqra63/Exploring_the_Microbial_COSMOS_III_2026_MAGstoPathogenGenomics/README.md

 |---|---|
 | Original contig file | assembly Contigs by MEGAHIT (original, full-length — not cut-up) |
 | CONCOCT clusters | merged clusters from Step D |

-> ⚠️ CONCOCT's Gaussian clustering model often struggles on small/uneven-coverage demo datasets — expect many low-completeness bins.
-This is documented, expected behavior, not a sign of misconfiguration.

-> ⚠️ **Do not use MetaWRAP** anywhere in this pipeline — it hard-requires a `collection_type="paired"` input and will not accept single-end reads under any workaround.

 ---

 ## Step 7 — Bin Refinement (DAS_Tool)